anatula/cms-application/README.md

 sudo diskutil eject /dev/disk2
 ```

+## Bmax black screen problem

+After changing the boot order to the bootbale usb, and selecting "Try or Install Ubuntu Server", the screen is blank, doesn't do anything, so I can't continue.
+Need to add `nomodeset i915.modeset=0`

 ## Step 1 Ubuntu Server Installation
 - Boot from USB (may need to enter boot menu and select the USB drive)
 - Press ENTER on "Try or Install Ubuntu Server"